teaching-FEEC/dgm-2025.2/projects/super_resolution/E2_README.md

 ### Deliverables
 The presentation for the E2 delivery can be found here * ADD LINK

-> Include name, RA, and specialization focus of each group member.
 > |Name  | RA | Specialization|
 > |--|--|--|
 > | Brendon Erick Euzébio Rus Peres  | 256130  | Computer Engineering|